VV0JC13CH/bitstudio.dev/content/blog/2020-drawing-network-topologies-in-python.md

 - [Need To Graph (yEd Graph Editor)](https://n2g.readthedocs.io/en/latest/yEd%20Module.html) - The most important
 feature: naming ports.
 It's not possible to do so in draw.io module of same N2G library or in nwdiag. yEditor itself is a great tool for graphs.
 - [nwdiag](http://blockdiag.com/en/nwdiag/index.html) - My first choice.
-Quality of created *.png files is low, but damn, topology is so fine presented and .diag syntax is so clean.
+The quality of created *.png files is low but damn, topology is so fine presented and .diag syntax is so clean.
 It was very easy to start using this module.
-I tested rest of modules only, because of my curiosity, but at the end I think this module is enough for personal use.
+I tested the rest of modules only, because of my curiosity, but at the end I think this module is enough for personal use.
 - [Need To Graph (draw.io Editor)](https://n2g.readthedocs.io/en/latest/DrawIo%20Module.html) - It looks great, but you
-can only name links not ports, which limits you, because by naming link "port1 - port2" you can't be sure what device is going to be on which side.
+can only name links, not ports, which limits you, because by naming link "port1 - port2" you can't be sure what device is going to be on which side.

 ##### Not tested, too much effort:

 - [networkx](https://networkx.github.io) - This module was generally created for networks.
 It requires a lot of work if we want to use it for computer networks.
-- [matplotlib.pyplot](https://matplotlib.org/3.3.1/api/_as_gen/matplotlib.pyplot.html) - Same issue as above, but you know sky is the limit.
+- [matplotlib.pyplot](https://matplotlib.org/3.3.1/api/_as_gen/matplotlib.pyplot.html) - The very same issue as above,
+but you know the sky is the limit.
 - [PcapViz (yEd Graph Editor)](https://github.com/mateuszk87/PcapViz) by [mateuszk87](https://github.com/mateuszk87) - It's the only module which uses discovery mechanism.
-Script draws network based on discovered traces of level 2 and 3.
+The script draws network based on discovered traces of levels 2 and 3.

 ### Comparison